animorphcoop/shared-futures-space/README.md

 ## Deployment

+Deploy your own instance of Shared Futures in 6 simple steps!

 We use [Ansible](https://docs.ansible.com/ansible/latest/) to provision production machines.
 To setup:

 1. Get a Debian 11 (bullseye) machine and its IP address.
-1. Get a domain name and configure its DNS with your machine’s IP address.
+2. Get a domain name and configure its DNS with your machine’s IP address.
-1. Acquire SSH access into a machine.
+3. Acquire SSH access into a machine.
 You can check if that worked with:

 ```sh
 ansible all -m ping
 ansible-inventory --list
 ```

-1. Run `cp ansible/.envrc.example ansible/.envrc`
+4. Run `cp ansible/.envrc.example ansible/.envrc`
-1. Edit `ansible/.envrc` with your IP, domain name, and other settings.
+5. Edit `ansible/.envrc` with your IP, domain name, and other settings.
-1. Run the ansible playbook with:
+6. Run the ansible playbook with:

 ```sh
 cd ansible/